aslak3/MAXI030/MAXI030Core/README.md

 ## i2c.vhd

 The I2C controller used is a direct copy of a project I have published as a [standalone piece of programmable logic](https://github.com/aslak3/i2c-controller).
 It's interface to the outside world is through the I2C registers.
-The four registers are used as follows:
+The four byte wide registers are used as follows:

 * I2C_ADDRESS : Sets the slave address.
 The MSB (and not the LSB) is used to set the read (1) or write mode.
 This will trigger a transfer, sending the address.
 * I2C_READ_DATA : This will (somewhat unobviously) trigger a transfer.
-Poll on bit 0 of I2C_CONTROL until it is 0 to know when the data can actually be read.
+Poll on bit 0 of I2C_CONTROL until it is 0 to know when the data can actually be read, which will trigger the next transfer at the same time.
 * I2C_WRITE_DATA : This will trigger a transfer.
 * I2C_CONTROL : This is a read and write register.
 In read (AKA I2C_STATUS) bit 0 is the busy flag, and bit 1 is the ack_error flag.
 In write bit 0 indicates that this is the last byte to be transferred.

 ## ps2_controller.vhd

 This is a bi-directional PS/2 interface.
-This will, eventually, be pushed up into a standalone repository like the I2C controller was, and will be documented fully there.
+As this controller could be useful in other people's projects, this will, eventually, be pushed up into a standalone repository like the I2C controller was, and will be documented fully there.

 Note that this FPGA makes use of one Altera "MegaFunction": A FIFO in front of the PS/2 output data.
 This was added because of problems with missing data bytes from the port when running Linux, presumably because under some conditions Linux will disable interrupts, causing lost data if it is not buffered in hardware.

 ## simm_controller.vhd

 There are two entities which form a fairly dumb DRAM controller, which is used by the SIMM slots (well only one slot currently).
 A simple state machine is used.
-Refresh timing is mostly approximated.
-Also, the controller does not support EDO mode or rows being held open, or anything else clever that could make it more efficient.
+Refresh timing is perhaps not completely accurate.
+Also, the controller does not support EDO mode or rows being held open which would make it more efficient.

 However one nice aspect of the design is that because the FPGA is exposed to the entire processor address bus, *and* it is directly attached to the address pins on the SIMM, complete flexibility of supported memory sizes is possible.
 I currently have access to an 8 MByte and a 32 MByte SIMM, and both have been tested and are working.
+Note that the mapping of address bits, and thus the size of the supported module, is hardcoded in this file.

 This is a particularly interesting area, from the point of view of improvements to the performance of the MAXI030 board: besides the missing EDO mode, it would be great to make use of the MC68030 burst mode to fill the cache with back to back transfers.